oiu850714/Cpp-Primer-Notes/C++ Primer Chapter 7 Classes.md

     // other members as before
 };
 ```
-	* 除了第一個之外的 ctor 都把部分工作丟給第一個 ctor 做
+* 第一個之外的 ctor 都把部分工作丟給第一個 ctor 做
 * The constructor that takes an istream& also delegates.
 It delegates to the default constructor, *which in turn delegates to the three-argument constructor.*
-	    * 看看第三個 ctor，實際上 delegate 了兩次
+    * 看看第四個吃 istream& 的 ctor，實際上 delegate 了兩次

 * When a constructor delegates to another constructor, **the constructor initializer list and function body of the delegated-to constructor are both executed.**
 * delegated-to ctor 的 body 會在 delegating ctor 的 body 之前執行。
-	* 換句話說如果一個 ctor 有用另一個 ctor 來當 delegate ctor 的話，那執行順序會是:
-		1. delegated-to ctor's init list
-		2. delegated-to ctor's body
-		3. 自己的 init list
-		4. 自己的 body
+    * 後進先出
-* In `Sales_data`, the function bodies of the delegated-to constructors happen to be empty. **Had the function bodies contained code, that code would be run *before control returned to the function body of the delegating constructor*.**
+    * In Sales_data, the function bodies of the delegated-to constructors happen to be empty. **Had the function bodies contained code, that code would be run *before control returned to the function body of the delegating constructor*.**

 ### 7.5.3 The Role of the Default Constructor
-* 這裡講 default ctor 什麼 context 之下會用到

 * 複習一下 default initialization 跟 value initialization
 * Default initialization happens
     * When we define nonstatic variables (§ 2.2.1, p.
 43) or arrays (§ 3.5.1, p.
 114) at block scope without initializers
-	    * function 內宣告的 class object 或者 array of class object 如果沒有給 initializer 的話就會使用 default ctor
     * When a class that itself has members of class type uses the synthesized default constructor (§ 7.1.4, p.
 262)
-	    * class 有 data member 在初始化時就是 default initialized
     * When members of class type are not explicitly initialized in a constructor initializer list (§ 7.1.4, p.
 265)
-	    * 當你 class 的某些 data member 不在 ctor init list 內時，這些 member 會用 default ctor

 * Value initialization happens
     * During array initialization when we provide fewer initializers than the size of the array (§ 3.5.1, p.
 114)
-	    * 當你有給 array initializers，但是數量小於 array size 的話，後面的 elements 會被 value initialized
     * When we *define a local static object without an initializer* (§ 6.1.1, p.
 205)
-	    * 當你定義一個 local static object 時如果沒有給 initializer，他也會被 value initialized
-    * When we explicitly request value initialization by writing an expressions of the form `T()` where `T` is the name of a type
+    * When we explicitly request value initialization by writing an expressions of the form T() where T is the name of a type
         * The vector constructor that takes a single argument to specify the vector’s size (§ 3.3.1, p.
 98) uses an argument of this kind to value initialize its element initializer.

 * Classes must have a default constructor in order to be used in these contexts.
-    * class object 要能達到上面兩種初始化的話，一定要提供 defalut ctor
+    * class object 要能達到上面兩種初始化，class 一定要提供 defalut ctor

-    * **並且 class 內的 member 也都能 default initialize**
-    ```c++
+    ```cpp
     class NoDefault {
     public:
         NoDefault(const std::string&);